 DISCLOSURE OF YOUR INFORMATION

-We will only disclose your personal information for the purposes for which it was primarily collected or for a related purpose, for example to trusted third party business partners and service providers that perform services on our behalf in connection with our Service (such as email providers and analytics companies).
+We will only disclose your personal information for the purposes for which it was primarily collected or for a related purpose, for example to third party business partners and service providers that perform services on our behalf in connection with our Service (such as email providers and analytics companies).
 In some cases we may only disclose information with your express consent.
 We may also share your personal information with government agencies where we are requested or required to do so.

 We will use best endeavours to put arrangements and requirements in place to reasonably provide an adequate level of protection, so that third parties who receive your personal information will also protect its security and confidentiality.